 |

-been widely used since the end of World War II.
-During
+since the end of World War II.
+During the last 60

-the last 60 years new synthetic pesticides have become
+years new synthetic pesticides have become more pest

-pesticides have contributed to an abundant and cheap
+have contributed to an abundant and cheap food supply

-food supply they still present a certain amount of
+they still present a certain amount of risk to human

 Organic pesticides